project-receptor/python-receptor/docs/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default each Node is configured to start a listening service to accept incoming connections from other nodes.
-Each node can **also** be configured to reach out and connect directly to other nodes (called **peers**).
+Each node can **also** be configured to connect directly to other nodes (called **peers**).
 This means that each node is likely to have possibly many connections to other nodes, and this is how the **mesh** is formed.